lnicastro/DIF/README.md

 pwd
 ```
-The `-DENABLE_DTRACE=0` on some systems is necessary to avoid the compilation error
+The `-DENABLE_DTRACE=0` on some systems is necessary to avoid the compilation error.

 Annotate the directory name and then you are ready to [install DIF](#dif_compile).
 ```
 ... error: probes_mysql_dtrace.h: No such file or directory